-Often this may involve separate paid employment off-farm or putting empty sheds to use by providing livestock housing for other cattle farmers, but for many farming businesses, it can involve a more holistic and wide-ranging approach to their business – assessing what activities can be maximised and where change can be implemented to increase profitability.
+Often this may involve separate paid employment off-farm or putting empty sheds to use by providing livestock housing for other cattle farmers.
+However, for many farming businesses, it can involve a more holistic and wide-ranging approach to their business.
+Such as assessing what activities can be maximised and where change can be implemented to increase profitability.

 Several businesses have diversified into fabrication workshops or holiday lets on-farm, whilst others have introduced farm shops or butchery facilities to provide additional income streams.
 The desire to reduce both food miles and carbon footprint has become an increasingly important consideration to which many farm producers are able to respond to positively.